-It is an employee’s responsibility to lodge their claim for Parental Leave Pay.
-Then we will assess their eligibility.
+It is an employee’s responsibility to submit their claim for Parental Leave Pay.
+We will then assess their eligibility.

-You can opt-in to provide Parental Leave Pay to employees whom you are not required to provide it to.
+You can opt in to provide Parental Leave Pay to employees you are not required to provide it to.

 Employers providing Parental Leave Pay

-You should provide Parental Leave Pay to your employee in the same way in which you pay salary or wages.
+You should provide Parental Leave Pay to your employee in the same way you pay salary or wages.

 Parental Leave Pay's effect on existing leave entitlements

 The scheme is designed to complement existing workplace entitlements.
 It provides payments but does not provide a new entitlement to leave.

 An AUSkey or current Australian Taxation Office (ATO) digital certificate is your shortcut to registering and managing your details through Centrelink Business Online Services.